SFUStatgen/FJ/SimFeb2023/Readme.md

 * obtains 55 of the eligible pedigrees to work with.

 The pedigree-screening files are:
-* **checkpeds.Rmd**: An Rmarkdown file describing how the R script checkpeds.R checks the simulated pedigrees and obtains the 55 we will work with.
+* **checkpeds.Rmd**: An Rmarkdown file describing how the R script **checkpeds.R** checks the simulated pedigrees and obtains the 55 we will work with.
 This Rmarkdown file assumes that you have installed the SimRVPedigree package.
 * **checkpeds.R**: The associated R script called by the SLURM script on the Compute Canada cluster.
 This R script assumes that you have installed the SimRVPedigree package in your account on the cluster.
 * **checkpeds.sh**: The SLURM script to run on the cluster (not strictly necessary).
 To run the script, you can type "SBATCH checkpeds.sh" from the command line on the cluster.

-Once we get the 55 eligible pedigrees to work with, the next step will be to "seed" their founders with exome sequences from Nirodha's simulated American admixed population and specify the causal RVs (cRVs) for the "conditional gene drop" in SimRVPedigree.
+Once we get the 55 eligible pedigrees to work with, the next step is to get the pool of exome sequences from which to draw pedgree founder sequences from Nirodha's simulated American admixed population and specify the pool of causal RVs (cRVs) in the population.
+The relevant files for this step are:
+* **getseqscrvs.Rmd**: An Rmarkdown file describing how the R script **getseqscrvs.R** gets the sequences and cRVs in the population.
+* **getseqscrvs.R**: The associated R script called by the SLURM script on the Compute Canada cluster.
+* **getseqscrvs.sh**: The SLURM script to run on the cluster (not strictly necessary).
+To run the script, you can type "SBATCH getseqscrvs.sh" from the command line on the cluster.